opendp/opendp/docs/source/contributing/development-environment.rst

 If pytest is not found, don't forget to activate your virtual environment!

 This is just a quick overview of building OpenDP.
-If you're interested in porting OpenDP to a different platform, we'd be delighted to get your help; please :doc:`contact us <../contact>`!

 Documentation
 -------------